Your Honor (American TV series): Premise

 Season 1: Michael Desiato is a prominent and respected New Orleans judge.
-When his teenage son Adam kills another teenager in an accidental hit-and-run collision, Michael encourages his son to turn himself in, but quickly changes his mind when he discovers that the boy who his son hit was the son of a mob kingpin.
-Michael decides to protect his son which ignites a dangerous game filled with hiding, lies, secret keeping, and very difficult choices and leaves behind tragic and fatal consequences.
+When his teenage son Adam kills another teenager in an accidental hit-and-run collision, Michael encourages his son to turn himself in, but quickly changes his mind when he discovers the boy his son killed was the son of a mob kingpin.
+Michael decides to protect his son, igniting a dangerous game of lies, secrets, and difficult choices with tragic and fatal consequences.

-Season 2: After the death of his son, Michael is let out of prison early to finally put an end to the mob that has ruined many New Orlean citizen’s lives and many others.
-Concurrently, an enemy of the mob, a drug cartel gang, known as the Desire Gang, make their move.
-Meanwhile, the death of Adam impacts those close to him as truth begins to spread.
-Michael is forced to make risky decisions as he becomes an undercover agent spying on the mob while also finding the culprit(s) behind the death of his wife.
-Past consequences intrude, leading Michael down a dangerous rabbit hole with bad outcomes every which way.
+Season 2: After the events of Season 1, Michael moves on to try to finally put an end to the mob that has ruined the lives of so many.
+Meanwhile, an enemy of the mob, a drug cartel known as the Desire Gang, makes its move, which risks causing past truths to come to light.
+Michael is forced to make difficult decisions as he becomes an undercover agent spying on the mob while seeking the culprit(s) behind the death of his wife.
+Past consequences intrude, leading Michael down a dangerous path.